pianomanfrazier/techblog/content/post/add-tags-to-hugo-theme.md

 Hugo's template [lookup order](https://gohugo.io/templates/lookup-order/) can be overwhelming.
 I recognize it's power, but to add a simple feature to a blog theme it can be too much.

-Here is a imple way to add tag support.
+Here is a simple way to add tag support.
 You will need two files.

 ```go-html-template
 {{/* layouts/taxonomy/terms.html */}}